AFIP Certification Cost vs JM&A: F&I Certification Comparison (2026)

 JM&A Institute training is ongoing but not structured around public recertification milestones.
 Product updates, new menu structures, and compliance refreshers come through the agency relationship on a dealer or market basis.
 There is no publicly published annual CE hour requirement tied to a named credential.

 AFIP requires active recertification to maintain any certification level.
-Senior, Master, and Master Plus designees must complete continuing education hours each year and formally renew their credential.
-The CE requirement keeps the certification active and ensures holders stay current with regulatory changes.
+Certifications expire after two years; designees must complete continuing education hours and formally renew their credential to keep it active.
+The CE requirement ensures holders stay current with regulatory changes.
 Letting the credential lapse requires re-examination to reinstate.

 For professionals building long-term careers in F&I, the AFIP recertification structure functions as built-in professional development.
-The annual requirement is a feature, not a burden, if you intend to stay in the industry.
+The renewal requirement is a feature, not a burden, if you intend to stay in the industry.

 Strengths and Limitations